markstringer-dti/markstringer-dti.github.io/dti.md

 A solution might have been the devolution of some decision making to small semi-autonomous groups.
 Maybe.
 This was something that the German side did experiment with late in the war.
 There were starting to have some success when the whole German nation ran out of food.

-So, if your project is in a total impasse, it might be that there is way out of the trenches using innovation.
+So, if your project is in a total impasse, it might be that there is a way out of the trenches using innovation.
 A novel combination of practice and technology might result in some powerful improvement.

 I don't *think* I've ever worked on a project that was being deliberately targeted to fail.
 But maybe I have.
 I have heard talk of such projects.

 I worked for a global consultancy.
 I was talking to the guy who was our main sales contact with a UK bank.
 I happened to mention a project that I'd been trying to help.
 They were in deep trouble, I could see, but I couldn't exactly figure out why.

-"Oh, yeah," he said.
-Grinning.
+"Oh, yeah," he said, grinning.
 "We're letting that project fail."
 "What?"
 "Yes, when we sold them the team to work on the project, we tried to sell them our banking engine at the same time.
 They bought the team, but they insisted on using this other banking engine.
 So, we're going to let the project fail.
 Then we'll suggest that they use our banking engine."

 It is important to understand that you don't need to stay on any project that is failing.
 The people in the real trenches had to stay.
-If they didn't they'd be shot for desertion.
+If they didn't, they'd be shot for desertion.
 You don't have to.
-Paul Simon points out that there are multiple ways to get out of a romantic situation.
-There might not be as many ways of getting off a project, but there are certainly a good few.

-Of course, you can just find a new job.
+Of course, you can nearly always just find a new job.
 When you start to look you might be astounded to find that you're not the only person on that project.
 Others might also be looking.
 Recruiters have a very good idea about which projects are going badly.

 But if you're in an organisation big enough to have more than one project on its books, you can probably get moved off a trench warfare project.

 Of course, you don't have to leave.
 You could just stay and get paid.
 You could look like you're paying attention whenever the bosses are around.
 You could pretend that the endless deadlines that come and go mean anything.
 Every now and then, you could stay late, or work all weekend to show that you're really dedicated to the cause.

-Of course, none of this is going to make the project any more likely to succeed. at some point, someone is going to realise that the project is going to be a failure and pull the plug.
+Of course, none of this is going to make the project any more likely to succeed.
+At some point, someone is going to realise that the project is going to be a failure and pull the plug.
 But you're getting paid right?
 You're inside out of the bad weather and there's no heavy lifting involved?

-I dunno, I can't do it.
-But I've seen enough software development projects to know th at a lot of people can.
+I don't know, I can't do it.
+But I've seen enough software development projects to know that a lot of people can.
 In fact, for some people and some companies, it seems to be pretty much their business model.

 What if you're one of the bosses of this project?
 What if you own this mess?
 What can you do?